-In addition to Standard Precautions, Airborne Precautions are used for the care of patients known or suspected to be infected with pathogens transmitted by airborne droplet nuclei (small-particle residue [5 μm or smaller in size] of evaporated droplets containing microorganisms that remain suspended in the air and that can be dispersed widely by air currents within a room or over a long distance).
-Use of an Airborne Infection Isolation (AII) room with the door closed is required to prevent airborne transmission.
-An AII room is a single-patient room this is equipped with special air handling and ventilation capacity (e.g., negative air pressure) that meet the American Institute of Architects/Facility Guidelines Institute (AIA/FGI) standards for AII rooms.
+In addition to standard precautions, airborne precautions are used for the care of patients known or suspected to be infected with pathogens transmitted by airborne droplet nuclei (small-particle residue [5 μm or smaller in size] of evaporated droplets containing microorganisms that remain suspended in the air and can be dispersed widely by air currents within a room or over a long distance).
+Use of an airborne infection isolation (All) room with the door closed is required to prevent airborne transmission.
+An All room is a single-patient room equipped with special air handling and ventilation capacity (e.g., negative air pressure) that meet the American Institute of Architects/Facility Guidelines Institute (AlA/FGI) standards for All rooms.
 Respiratory protection (e.g., NIOSH-approved N95 or higher respirators) is worn by susceptible persons when entering the room.
-Respirators should be used within the context of a respiratory protection program that includes fit-testing, medical clearance, and training.
+Respirators should be used within the context of a respiratory protection program that includes fit-testing, medical clearance and training.
 If transport or movement of the patient from the room is necessary, the patient is to wear a surgical mask that covers the mouth and nose, if possible.